telus/tds-core/.github/ISSUE_TEMPLATE/icon_template.md

 ## Actions

-1. Did you check to see if there are decorative icons that can be used in TDS instead?
+1. Did you check to see if there are icons available in TDS that can be used instead?
 Yes/No
 2. Is your proposed icon from the TELUS Brand-approved set from one of the appointed designers*?
 Yes/No
 3. Has your Design Lead or Art Director approved the proposed icon?
 Yes/No